Migs Mayfeld: Characterization

 As a former Imperial sharpshooter, Mayfeld is good in a fight and is an excellent marksman; the character Ran Malk refers to him "one of the best triggermen I've ever seen".
 He has a hard-edged sense of humor, which several reviewers compared to the real-life comedic style of Bill Burr, the actor and comedian who portrays the character.
-Mayfeld enjoys mocking others, and has a bullying personality; a Polygon article by Charlie Hill described him as "the epitome of a schoolyard bully but with a murderous streak".
+Mayfeld enjoys mocking others, and has a bullying personality; a Polygon article by Charlie Hall described him as "the epitome of a schoolyard bully but with a murderous streak".
 He also speaks with Burr's same real-life Boston accent.
 Mayfeld is arrogant, hot-headed, ruthless, unpredictable, and has a sardonic attitude.
 Space.com writer Scott Snowden described him as a cowboy-like character.
 Mayfeld is also duplicitous and untrustworthy, as he shows by his willingness to betray the Mandalorian after their mission together.
 Comic Book Resources writer Sam Stone theorized that Mayfeld's cynicism and mean-spirited personality may be rooted in bitterness toward the Galactic Empire having lost its war with the Rebel Alliance, thus reducing Mayfeld's role to that of an outlaw.
 Stone wrote that Mayfeld appears "visibly frustrated by his time fighting for the losing side of the Galactic Civil War before taking his talents to less-than-legal clients".